pimcore/pimcore/doc/Development_Documentation/18_Tools_and_Features/37_Targeting_and_Personalization/07_Action_Handlers.md

 The action handler is a normal service which can depend on other services (as we do with the logger here).

 <div class="alert alert-warning">
-You can't rely on a visitor ID being set or a being passed.
+You can't rely on a visitor ID being set or a rule being passed.
 The visitor ID might be inexistent on the first request to the site and action handlers might be executed from outside the matching engine without passing a rule.
 Always check those values before using them!
 </div>